redblade7/smtoomuch/README.md

 Last updated May 13, 2017 (v5.2)
 (Testing version - last updated May 17, 2017)

-These files for the Linux fortune program provide over 6000 "You Know You Watch Too Much Sailor Moon When..." jokes created between c.
-1995 and 2007.
+These files for the Linux fortune program provide over 6500 "You Know You Watch Too Much Sailor Moon When..." jokes created between c.
+1995 and 2017.

-The jokes come from Anton Ptitsin's YKYWTMSMW Compilation book, version 5, released on April 18, 2007.
+Most of the jokes come from Anton Ptitsin's YKYWTMSMW Compilation book, version 5, released on April 18, 2007.
 The fortunes are derived from the plaintext version of the book.

 Also included are additional jokes taken from sailormoonforum.com written before and after 2007, as well as over 900 additional German language jokes (these are installed separately).